mendix/docs/content/en/docs/appstore/modules/data-importer-extension.md

 ## 3 Importing Data in a Microflow {#import-microflow}

-Use the previously created Data Importer document to import data from your Input file (or files) in a microflow.
-This example shows how to import data from Excel file, but exact same steps are applicable to import data from CSV files.
+Use the previously created Data Importer document to import data from your input file (or files) in a microflow.
+The example below shows how to import data from Excel file.
+The same steps are applicable to import data from CSV files.

 1. Create a new microflow and drag the **Import data from file** activity into it.